Track mileage automatically

 If you get audited, the IRS can ask for mileage logs, which are accepted in any of the abovementioned formats.

-To speed up the process and avoid errors, be sure to order your mileage logs and records at least by year.
-It's a good idea to log your trips at least once a week to make sure you do not miss out on any reimbursement.
+To speed up the process and avoid errors, order your mileage logs and records at least by year.
+Log your trips at least once a week to ensure you don’t miss out on any reimbursement.

 FAQ